MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-channel.md

 ## Default channel for file upload

-Channel “Default” is used to directly upload invoices into Invoice capture.
-The invoice can then be directly popup on the **Received files** list page.
+A **Default** channel is used to upload invoices into Invoice capture.
+The invoice can then viewed on the **Received files** list page.
 A new channel can be created to replace the default channel on the **System preference** page.

 ## What is “Document receive API”?

-“Document receive API”, **vis\_ExternalDocumentReceive**, is a Dataverse unbound custom API, which is used to receive the invoice documents.
-Admin has to follow the API standards and provide the correct input parameters to make sure API is correctly called.
+“Document receive API”, **vis\_ExternalDocumentReceive**, is a Dataverse unbound custom API.
+This is used to receive the invoice documents.
+The admin follows the API standards and provides the correct input parameters to confirm that API is correctly called.

-Document receive API must be integrated with a valid channel ID.
-If the document receive API is called without a valid channel ID, the system treats the call as invalid.
-The invoice document can't be captured and pop in the **Received files** list page.
+Documents receive API must be integrated with a valid channel ID.
+If the document receiving API is called without a valid channel ID, the call will be invalid.
+The invoice document can't be captured and won't be displayed in the **Received files** list page.

 ### Input parameters